persepolisdm/persepolis-windows-package-build/README.md

 `pip install pyqt5 requests pypiwin32 setproctitle psutil youtube_dl pyinstaller`

-Persepolis is gui for [**Aria2**](https://aria2.github.io) so we need it, you can download latest or specific version according to your system from [Aria2 release page](https://github.com/aria2/aria2/releases/) or use one of Aria2 build I put in this repository at aria2 folder (*we will need it ahead*)
+Persepolis is gui for [**Aria2**](https://aria2.github.io) so we need it, you can download latest or specific version according to your system from [Aria2 release page](https://github.com/aria2/aria2/releases/) or use one of Aria2 build ithat I put in this repository at aria2 folder (*we will need it ahead*)
+Persepolis uses ffmpeg for mixing videos([more info.](https://github.com/persepolisdm/persepolis/wiki/How-can-I-download-videos-from-youtube)).
+Download ffmpeg yourself or use ffmpeg build in this repository.

 - ## 1-4 windows SDK
 Download and install the [Windows Software Development Kit (SDK)](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) for Windows 10. we need it for Application Certification Kit API.

 # step 2: test and run
-Place **aria2c.exe** in test folder next to the test.py according to your system architecture
+Move **aria2c.exe and ffmpeg.exe** to the test folder next to the test.py according to your system architecture

 Open power shell or Windows CMD or [git bash](https://git-scm.com/download/win) and Enter cloned persepolis directory with `cd` command. run persepolis as test with this command.